zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

 * Zone: child.addresses-match-9.consistency05.xa
   * "addresses-match-9.consistency05.xa" is the parent zone.
-    * ns3, ns4 and ns39 are out-of-bailiwick under the xb tree.
+    * ns3, ns4 and ns39 are out-of-domain under the xb tree.
     * ns3 is "ns3.addresses-match-9.consistency05.xb"
     * ns4 is "ns4.addresses-match-9.consistency05.xb"
     * ns39 is "ns39.addresses-match-9.consistency05.xb"
   * Delegation is without glue.
   * The child zone has no address records for the NS names
   * The child zone is on different servers:
-    * ns41 and ns42 are out-of-bailiwick under the xb tree.
+    * ns41 and ns42 are out-of-domain under the xb tree.
     * ns41 is "ns41.child.addresses-match-9.consistency05.xb"
     * ns42 is "ns42.child.addresses-match-9.consistency05.xb"
   * The "consistency05.xb" zone has a full set of the address records for all NS